coder-arena/coderarena.com.br/archetypes/posts/default.md

   showDate: true/false    to enable/disable showing dates
   images: []              social image (opengraph and twitter cards)
   image: ""               theme and single page
+  slug: ""                custom slug for page, post or other

 For better seo you can set
   lastmod: 2020-4-11      after modifying an article, set lastmod to let google know